dpmj/alcazar/README.md

   url = {https://github.com/dpmj/alcazar}
 }
 ```
-There is already a small acknowledgement in `opening/license.tex` below the license text.
+There is already a small acknowledgement text in `opening/license.tex` below the document license.
 It's completely optional, of course ;)

 ## License